This post may contain affiliate links. Please read our disclosure policy.

 Warm up from the inside with this gluten free chicken pot pie, thickened easily with a basic gluten free flour blend and packed with white meat chicken cooked to perfection.
 Topped with the best gf pie crust, of course!

-This is, in my opinion, the best gluten free pot pie recipe you'll find.
-It's filling, comforting, and so tasty.
+This gluten free pot pie recipe is filling, comforting, and so tasty.
 And, because it's only one crust, there's not too much pastry, and you can really pack in that lovely filling.
-Plus, there's no need to worry about a soggy bottom!

 I prefer to make chicken pot pie as more of a rich and thick soup style filling with a pie crust baked on top.
 The filling is cooked completely first, on the stove top.
 Then, the pie crust is added and baked on top of the filling until golden brown.